BullsEye0/shodan-eye/README.md

 * Vulnerabilities.
 And so much more.

+# Shodan
+Is a search engine that lets the user find specific types of computers (webcams, routers, servers, etc.) connected to the internet using a variety of filters.
+Some have also described it as a search engine of service banners, which are metadata that the server sends back to the client.

 ***What is the difference between Google or another search engine:***
 The most fundamental difference is that Shodan Eye crawls on the internet, Google on the World Wide Web.
 However, the devices that support the World Wide Web are only a small part of what is actually connected to the Internet.
 ****